droe/binja-bpf/README.md

 field offsets beyond the IP header will not resolve due to dynamic header length calculations.

-## Known issues

--   NetBSD `BPF_COP`/`BPF_COPX` misc instructions are disassembled, but not lifted to LLIL yet.
-If you are aware of any real-world use, please do open an issue with an example BPF program (source or compiled).

 ## Plans

 The plugin should support loading libpcap cbpf-savefile(5) format binaries.